simontakite/docker-sonarqube/README.md

 # Introduction

-This is a`Dockerfile`method to create a [Docker](https://www.docker.com/) container image for [Sonarqube](http://sonarqube.io/).
+This is a`Dockerfile`method to create a [Docker](https://www.docker.com/) container image for [Sonarqube](http://sonarqube.org/).

-Sonarqube is an open source, BSD licensed, advanced key-value cache and store.
-It is often referred to as a data structure server since keys can contain strings, hashes, lists, sets, sorted sets, bitmaps and hyperloglogs.
+SonarQube software (previously called Sonar) is an open source quality management platform, dedicated to continuously analyze and measure technical quality, from project portfolio to method.
+If you wish to extend the SonarQube platform with open source plugins, have a look at our plugins forge.

 # Getting started